Target Audience

 - Select a Logical Operator (AND / OR).

-- Add Rules using Labels, Countries, or Query Parameters.
+- Add Rules using Labels, Countries, Query Parameters and Identity Connect.

 - Save the Target Audience.